krisJagoda/ToDoList/README.md

 # ToDoList

-This is a simple ToDo List in vanilla Javascript:
+This is a simple ToDo List in JavaScript:

 1. Tasks can be added dynamically.
 2. Tasks can be modified, edited or deleted when needed.